Werner Theunissen: Accolades

 Werner's panache in composing music and the band's own brilliant style of execution led the group 'Pussycat' to win several prestigious awards including the 'Conamus Award' (now called the Buma Export Award), 'Edison Award' and the German 'Löwe von Radio Luxemburg'.
 Pussycat won Conamus Export Award on 5 January 1977 from the Conamus Foundation.
 This award was bestowed upon them by the British Ambassador to the Netherlands, Sir John Barnes in The Hague for being the first Dutch pop group that had primarily taken on the British charts with their debut song 'Mississippi'.

 Werner wrote several other hit songs for Pussycat albums.
-Some of them include "Same Old Song", "Tennage Queenie" and "Then The Music Stopped".
+Some of them include "Same Old Song", "Teenage Queenie" and "Then The Music Stopped".
 Towards the end of 1984 the third line up of 'Pussycat' had disbanded and Werner with a repertoire of songs to his credit moved on to write songs for other artists.